kenyoni-software/godot-addons/README.md

 [MIT License](./LICENSE.md)

+---

+> [!NOTE]
-## Note about Godot 4.3. or lower
+> **Godot 4.3. or lower**

-If you import any plugin or open a Godot project for the first time, the plugins will throw errors.
+> If you import any plugin or open a Godot project for the first time, the plugins will throw errors.
 To ensure correct operation, reload the project and the errors are gone.
-*Background: most plugins are using `preload`, but on first import there is nothing which can be preloaded.*
+> *Background: most plugins are using `preload`, but on first import there is nothing which can be preloaded.*

 ## Addons